khanhptnk/hanna/code/README.md

 ### 5. Run the graphical driver

-The graphical driver is useful for debugging.
+The graphical driver is useful for debugging and visualization.
 Follow the instructions of the [Matterport3D simulator](https://github.com/peteanderson80/Matterport3DSimulator) and make sure you are able to [run the driver](https://github.com/peteanderson80/Matterport3DSimulator#interactive-demo) on its repo.

 **NOTE**: if you encounter error messages like this
 ```